Community Outreach

 Laundry Love

-Ebenezer’s Laundry Love, celebrating its tenth year, helps do laundry for people who are struggling financially, those living below the poverty line, those in shelters, and the homeless.
+Ebenezer’s Laundry Love, celebrating its 15th year, helps do laundry for people who are struggling financially, those living below the poverty line, those in shelters, and the homeless.
 One night a month, a team of volunteers meets at a laundry to sign-in guests, help as people load laundry into washers/dryers, add detergent/dryer sheets, and feed lots of quarters into the machines.
-Ebenezer also provides coffee, snacks, small gifts of toiletries, and crayons and coloring books for children.
+Ebenezer also provides handmade cloth laundry bags, coffee, snacks, small gifts of toiletries, and crayons and coloring books for children.

 Referral partners include the Department of Health and Human Services, the Salvation Army, Sheboygan Area School District, the Hmong Association, and Safe Harbor.
 Other faith communities have joined this effort, so opportunities for clean laundry are offered each week during the month.
-Laundry Love is a great way to begin friendships while providing a real service to those in need.
+Laundry Love sessions always provide “God sightings” while offering the simple dignity of clean wash.

 Ebenezer Beacon of Hope Outreach